DMPonline.be: How do I write a Data Management Plan?

 On your profile page, you can link your DMPonline.be account to your ORCID iD.

-To go to your profile page, click 'Signed in as [your name]' and select 'Edit profile' from the menu that appears.
+To go to your profile page, click your account name in the top right corner of the application and select 'Edit profile' from the menu that appears.

 On your profile page, click 'Link to ORCID' in the ORCID identifier field.
 This will redirect you to the ORCID website.
 There you can sign in to link to your ORCID iD or, if you don't have one yet, register for an ORCID account first.